Sharatmaharjan/Notes/BCA/3rd sem/Unit 12: Introduction to Java Applets.md

 - The `init()` method sets the background color of the applet.
 - The `paint()` method is overridden to display the text "Hello, Applet!" at coordinates (50, 50).

-**Sample Output**:
-When the applet is run, it displays a cyan background with the text "Hello, Applet!" at the specified location.

 ---

 ### 4. Using Applet Viewer